Skip to main content

 If your pile doesn’t reach the necessary temperature range within each cycle, you should operate as if the compost is “raw” and avoid spreading it on your crops.

-The ideal (and safe!) alternative to composting meat
+The ideal (and safe) alternative to composting meat

 If you aren’t an experienced composter but don’t want to throw your meat in the garbage, there may still be a way for you to contribute your scraps to composting.
-The EPA advises you to check with a local compost or recycling facility to see if they accept meat scraps for drop off.
+The EPA advises you to check with a local compost or recycling facility to see if they accept meat scraps for drop-off.

 Otherwise, the safest way for you to dispose of your meat scraps is in the garbage can or dumpster.
 Make sure when you throw away raw meat, you either leave it in its packaging or put it in a bag that seals.
-This will help minimize not only handling of the raw meat but also the spread of any harmful bacteria that may be on it.
+This will help minimize not only handling the raw meat but also the spread of any harmful bacteria that may be on it.
 The meat should be thrown away as soon as possible, and you should take out the trash within a day or two in order to prevent any foul odors in your home.

 As you can see, composting meat is a very complicated, time-consuming process.
 If you aren’t prepared to dedicate a decent amount of time and care to your compost pile, it’s best you avoid composting any meat or meat scraps and dispose of them either by contacting a local composting facility or throwing them into the garbage can.